Hypercodee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-allowed full access for only others set multiple permissions for all users added script that uses same permissions as olleh for file hello
+allowed full access for only others set multiple permissions for all users added script that uses same permissions as olleh for file hello added execution permissions to all users for all subdirectories